jinshisai/SLAM/README.md

 ## Basic Usage
-Download the module and put it at the directory where a script to perform the PV fitting is contained, or any place added to your python path.
-For an easy test to check if the module works in your python environment, you can run `debug.py` first.
+Download the module and put it at the directory where you run a script to perform the fitting, or any place added to your python path.
+For an easy test to check if the module works in your python environment, you can run `example.py` first.

 The simplest way to perform the fitting is as the following.